 For questions please contact Amanda Hoffman, Programs Manager, at [email protected]

 Volunteers in the collections department have the opportunity to assist with the inventory, processing, and cataloging of documents, photographs, and objects in a hands-on work environment.
 Common tasks include cataloging artifacts, data entry, basic photography, organizing records, research and writing, and other specialized duties.

 Collections volunteers should have a keen interest in history, museum studies, public history, anthropology, archaeology, library sciences, American studies, or a related field.
 Training is provided.
 Previous museum, archival, or library experience is helpful, but not required.

 Collections volunteer opportunities are dependent on project and space availability.
 Volunteers must be available at least one day per week, Monday-Thursday from 10:00 am to 1:00 pm.
 There are a limited number of college internships available which are evaluated on a case-by-case basis.

-If you have questions about an internship or volunteering, please contact Heather Culligan, Registrar, at [email protected].
+If you have questions about an internship or volunteering, please contact Heather Culligan, Curator of Collections, at [email protected].
 All potential collections volunteers must fill out a volunteer application to be considered.